TimberTrek Adventure Park

 Are spectators welcome?

 Tickets are only required for guests who are climbing.
-TimberTrek is located within view of Buffler’s BBQ Grill, Rendezvous Lodge and the general Mill Creek campus, and a trail system extends underneath the course, so it's actually perfect for spectating.
+TimberTrek is located within view of Buffler’s, Rendezvous Lodge and the general Mill Creek campus, and a trail system extends underneath the course, so it's actually perfect for spectating.
 We do ask everyone to stay on the designated trails but there are plenty of photo opportunities from below.

 When does TimberTrek operate?